wwilsman/interactor.js/docs/creating-interactors.md

 title: Creating Interactors
 ---

-To create a custom interactor, the static [`extend`](/api/extend) method can be given a list of properties to add to a new extended interactor.
-Let's use the popular [TodoMVC](https://todomvc.com) app as an example.
+To create a custom interactor, the static [`extend`](/api/core/#I.extend([options][,%20properties])) method can be given a list of properties to add to a new extended interactor.
+Let's use the popularn [TodoMVC](https://todomvc.com) app as an example.
 Since interactors are not dependent on the framework used to create the app, the following interactors will work with all of the TodoMVC examples.

 We can start creating a custom interactor by describing how a user would interact with a component.
 In the TodoMVC app, there is an input where we can create a new todo item by typing in some text and pressing enter.
 After pressing enter, the input is cleared and a new todo item is added to the list.
-We can facilitate creating a new todo using both the [`type`](/actions/type) and [`press`](/actions/press) actions in a single method.
+We can facilitate creating a new todo using both the [`type`](/api/actions/#type) and [`press`](/api/actions/#press) actions in a single method.
 We can also add a getter so we can later assert that the input is cleared after adding a todo.

 ``` javascript
 // extend(properties)